-On behalf of the cities and towns of the Commonwealth, the Massachusetts Municipal Association very much appreciates your support for local government.
-We look forward to working with you and your colleagues in the House and Senate in developing and finalizing a state spending plan for fiscal 2022 that reflects your strong commitment to communities as they recover from the impacts of the COVID-19 pandemic.
+On behalf of the cities and towns of the Commonwealth, the Massachusetts Municipal Association very much appreciates your strong support for local government.
+We look forward to working with you and your colleagues in the House and Senate in developing and finalizing a state spending plan for fiscal 2023 that reflects your continued commitment to a strong state and local government partnership.

 Unrestricted General Government Aid

 Cities and towns across the state are asking the Legislature to provide a strong and effective commitment to revenue sharing by increasing Unrestricted General Government Aid (UGGA) by 7.3%, or $85.3 million, to bring the account up to $1.253 billion.
 This would more adequately reflect the last two years of unprecedented state revenue growth, while acknowledging that future year tax revenues may return to more modest growth patterns.

 Unrestricted General Government Aid (UGGA) provides essential funding for vital municipal and school services, allowing communities to deliver core services to residents and businesses, and mitigating further overreliance on the property tax.
 As you know, discretionary local aid suffered disproportionately large cuts during the Great Recession, and is still nearly $150 million below fiscal 2008 levels, without adjusting for inflation.